Docs

 Plasmoid variants & IDs

 AppGrid ships as two plasmoids sharing a common C++ codebase but with separate metadata + applet IDs so they can be installed and configured independently.
+As of 1.9 each variant is a single compiled .so with its QML interface and metadata compiled in (no loose QML package), so after an update Plasma must be restarted to drop the old .so (see Restart Plasma after updating).

 - AppGrid (Center) — applet ID